3.1The Price is Right? (A) Strategic Pricing to Land Air Force Contracts

 Day 1—Sourcing Strategy.
-The first task on James' radar each morning was to check how many RFOPs had been released by the Air Force.
+The first task on James’s radar each morning was to check how many RFOPs had been released by the Air Force.
 On average, he expected five RFOPs to be waiting for him.
-However, he wouldn't be surprised to see anywhere from zero to 25.
+However, he wouldn’t be surprised to see anywhere from 0 to 25.
 Once, he found an astonishing—almost unmanageable—49 RFOPs demanding action.

-Follow-up.
-Given the compressed timing, LSI aggressively followed up with it preferred suppliers, asking questions like, "How is it looking?" or "What questions do you have?"
-It wasn't uncommon for a supplier to respond, "We've looked at the data package.
+Following Up.
+Given the compressed timing, LSI aggressively followed up with its preferred suppliers, asking questions like, “How is it looking?” or “What questions do you have?”
+It wasn’t uncommon for a supplier to respond, “We’ve looked at the data package.
 On note 17, it says to heat treat the spec from standard 129.
-It used to be 130 and we think the tensile strength is too soft.
-We're a little nervous about that."
+It used to be 130, and we think the tensile strength is too soft.
+We’re a little nervous about that.”
 LSI's job was to follow up with the Air Force to obtain an engineering review and clarification.
-This query-and-clarify process could happen multiple times on a single part.
+This query-and-clarify process could happen multiple times for a single part.

 With the right partner selected, the time had come for a final phone call.
-James would call the winning supplier and say, "Here's the deal, I got your price, you're the lowest, we're using you.
-Now, let's talk about what we need to do to win this contract."
+James would call the winning supplier and say, “Here’s the deal: I have your price, you’re the lowest, and we’re using you.
+Now, let’s talk about what we need to do to win this contract.”
 One of three conversations could ensue.

 Too Low.
-"We've done the price analysis going back 15 years on this part, and I think you are about $60 too low on a per-unit basis.
-To double check, we took one of the bids from a rival supplier who consistently quotes us 20% higher than its preferred partner HTI.
+“We’ve done the price analysis going back 15 years on this part, and I think you are about $60 too low on a per-unit basis.
+To double-check, we took one of the bids from a rival supplier who consistently quotes us 20 percent higher than its preferred partner, HTI.
 Working backward from its bid, your price is $63 below market.
 I see two possibilities.
-One, maybe you need to go back and check your quote and make sure you caught all of the requirements.
-For example, are you sure you accounted for two forgings on this part and didn't price it with just one.
+One, maybe you need to go back and check your quote and make sure you caught all the requirements.
+For example, are you sure you accounted for two forgings on this part and didn’t price it with just one?
 Two, maybe you are that efficient.
-If so, I'm telling you that you can raise your quoted price.
-Just to be on the safe side, I'm going to bid this $55 higher.
-I'll give you half of the difference.
-You deserve to keep some of your efficiency."
+If so, I’m telling you that you can raise your quoted price.
+Just to be on the safe side, I’m going to bid this $55 higher.
+I’ll give you half the difference.
+You deserve to keep some of your efficiency.”

 To reliably win parts contracts, LSI had invested in leading-edge information systems.
 Given the fact that Day 1 for one part could be Day 10 for another, accurate and comprehensive data were needed to keep the details straight.
 James remembered a few times when LSI had to juggle 50 RFOPs in a single day (25 Day 1s and 25 Day 10s).
 Beyond systems, a strong team of loyal subcontractors was also vital.
 By law, LSI could not lock in a subcontractor via contract.
 Trust and the ability to be partners in profit was all that kept many subs as consistent members of LSI’s hunting party.
 Of course, a culture of meticulously doing the homework didn’t hurt!